lucasart/Demolito/README.md

 branches are (mostly) elo-regressive experimental garbage.
 - go to Artifacts, where you can download the (compressed) binaries.

-The archine contains 3 `.exe` files, and here is how you know which one to use:
+The archive contains 3 `.exe` files, and this is how you choose:
-- AMD: `popcnt` if it works, otherwise `no_popcnt` (very old machine).
+- AMD: use `popcnt` if it works, otherwise `no_popcnt` (very old machine).
-- Intel: `pext` if it works, otherwise `popcnt` (old machine), and if that still fails then `no_popcnt` (very old machine).
+- Intel: use `pext` if it works, otherwise `popcnt` (old machine), and if that still fails then `no_popcnt` (very old machine).

 ### Playing level

-Easily stronger than best humans, yet still significantly below the top engines like Stockfish, Houdini or Komodo.
+Demolito is easily stronger than best humans, yet still significantly below the top engines like Stockfish, Houdini or Komodo.
 Here are some independant rating lists:
 - [FGRL](http://fastgm.de/)
 - [CEGT](http://www.cegt.net/)
 - [CCRL](http://www.computerchess.org.uk/ccrl/)